top of page

 Opening Night.jpeg

-'Kindred' - exhibition Moonah Arts Centre, workshop program Moonah Arts Centre, Multicultural Hub, The Longhouse Kickstart Arts, TAS
+Moonah Arts Centre, Multicultural Hub, The Longhouse and Kickstart Arts, Mar 2022

 Noah Johnson, Nicole O'Loughlin, Julia Drouhin, Allan Mansell, Jovitta (Ana) Nkoso, Xiyue (Cici) Zhang, Mostafa Faraji, Karin Chan, Corinna Howell, Priya Vunaki, Lillian Wheatley, Takani Clark, Sharifah Emalia Al-Gadrie, Takira Simon-Brown.